Taraxa-project/taraxa-py/README.md

 Web3 object w3 will hold the ip and port once you set.
 w3 method will use the ip and port you set until you reset it.
 ## sub packages
 - jsonrpc
 - eth
 - web3
+TODO
 - net
+TODO
 - admin
+TODO
 - admmin_net
+TODO
 - debug
+TODO
 - test
+TODO